niravpansuriya/present-me/README.md

 # Present Me

 - This is Audio QR based Attendance System.
-- There are many methods to make attendance system fast in schools and colleges like Attendance with the help of QR Code.
-But this is very insecure as many students can do fake proxy, just by sneding the QR code to his/her friend.
+- There are many methods to make attendance system fast in schools and colleges i.e. To take ttendance with the help of QR Code.
+But this is very insecure as many students can do fake proxy, just by sending the QR code to his/her friend.
 - So, We have came with a unique idea to make an Attendace System very fast, reliable and extream secure.